 Dry shampoos are for me those things I try to avoid using as much as I can, but it’s always a good idea to have them for convenience because you’ll never know when life happens and you won’t have the time to wash your hair.
 For me, they’re not only a time-saver, but they’re also a life-saver.
 They help to make me look human in times of busy days, sick days, or whatever it is that has kept me busy which therefore prevented me from cleaning my hair.

-I honestly don’t like the feeling of using dry shampoos on my hair, not to mention any hairsprays or any additional hair products that could weigh down my strands because my hair is quite flat and straight and I like to feel their natural texture all the time.
-That means touching my hair whether they’re smooth and bouncy especially every time I move.
-You know I mean, I like to do that hair flip thing from time to time whenever I do my lava walk, LOL.
+I honestly don’t like the feeling of using dry shampoos on my hair, not to mention any hairsprays or any additional hair products that could weigh down my strands because my hair is quite flat and straight.
 So, most of the time I prefer to wash my hair every day.
 But you know, things don’t always go as planned, and also, there are times when you just don’t feel like moving or doing anything and you opted not to shower.
 Yeah, we’ve all been there, after all, we’re just humans in this world, right?

 I’m very picky with dry shampoos.
-I don’t like anything with a strong lingering and overpowering scent, the type makes people notice it and that might just be the only scent they’ll ever notice from you and not your tempting perfume 🙂 Also, it kinda makes me paranoid thinking that it could give some people an indication that I didn’t wash my hair, LOL.
-That’s if they’re avid dry shampoo users, right?
-Ha!
-Also, I don’t like dry shampoos that require messy application and leaves messy powdery white residues which could stick to my clothes.
+I don’t like anything with a strong lingering and overpowering scent, and they may require a messy application and leaves messy powdery white residues that could stick to my clothes.
 I mostly wear dark solid colors and I don’t want to spend some time dusting these residues off my clothes when I’ve got somewhere else I need to be asap.
 Because of these reasons, there’s literally only four brands of dry shampoos that I like so far.
 I tried two dry shampoos from some other brands before but I got disappointed.
 So, I’ve been sticking with these four.

 Klorane Dry Shampoo with Oat Milk (1 oz: $10, 3.2 oz: $20) – This is the dry shampoo that impressed me immediately after spraying it on my hair.
 I love this a lot because this has a mild scent and it works well at absorbing oil from my hair.
 It also doesn’t weigh my hair down, and it can make my hair look clean and normal up to the second day without washing it.
 It also makes my hair look a bit volumized.
 This also doesn’t leave any residue but I don’t like that the regular/large size of this is a bit small for its price.
 Also, this dry shampoo used to be so easy to locate at my local Sephora, but now I have to order this in Sephora online or at Amazon.
 There are also other types of Klorane Dry Shampoo available, so I will be reviewing them as well here in the blog pretty soon.

 Oribe Gold Lust Dry Shampoo (1.3 oz: $22, 6 oz: $44) – This is a luxurious dry shampoo with a very luxurious scent.
 It doesn’t leave any residue on the hair and its packaging is large.
-For me, this restores the look and volume of my hair the following day that I don’t wash it, and it makes it look really clean, crisp and airy.
+For me, this restores the look and volume of my hair and it makes it look really clean, crisp and airy.
 On the second day, with my hair being oily and all, this was almost impossible to work with and that’s after putting a lot of it on my strands.
-I can totally understand why some people gave this dry shampoo lukewarm reviews, I think because this is a bit mild for those with oily-prone hair like mine.
+I can totally understand why some people gave this dry shampoo some lukewarm reviews.
+I think because this is a bit mild for those with oily-prone hair like mine.
 I believe this would work best if you have a normal hair type.
 Nevertheless, this dry shampoo is one of the best out there.

-IGK First Class Charcoal Detox Dry Shampoo (2 oz: $14, 6.3 oz: $27) – This is a superb dry shampoo that doesn’t have an annoying scent.
+IGK First Class Charcoal Detox Dry Shampoo (2 oz: $14, 6.3 oz: $27) – This is a superb dry shampoo that doesn’t have a very strong scent.
 Instead, it smells fresh and it leaves no residue.
 I love its large packaging and for its price, I feel like this is probably the best dry shampoo out there, especially in terms of its performance.
 This makes my hair look totally clean and fresh-looking, not just for one day without washing it, but even up to the second.
-This can definitely handle my greasy hair although I still need to put a lot of it somehow.
+This can definitely handle a greasy hair, although I think you may need to put a lot of it somehow.
 Overall, this gives me that normal-looking hair with some volumizing effects.